kenzoper/reflowOvenController/README.md

 - **Assembly Language Firmware:** The microcontroller firmware is programmed in assembly language.

-- **FSM:** Reflow state are controlled by finite state machine
+- **FSM:** Reflow states are controlled by finite state machine

-- **Temperature Measurement:** Oven temperature is measured between 25°C and 240°C through board ADC using a K-type thermocouple with cold junction compensation.
+- **Temperature Measurement:** Oven temperature is measured between ~25°C and ~240°C through board ADC using a K-type thermocouple with cold junction compensation.

 - **Oven Control:** A 1500W toaster oven is regulated via a solid-state relay (SSR) using PWM for power delivery.